utkwdn/utkwds-genesis-child/README.md

 ## Setting up your site the Genesis Theme.

-### Step one, install the Genesis Theme
+### Step 1, install the Genesis Framework

-The Genesis Theme can be found on the [StudioPress site](https://www.studiopress.com/themes/genesis/), download it and install it on your site.
+The Genesis Framework can be found on the [StudioPress site](https://www.studiopress.com/themes/genesis/), download it and install it on your site.

-### Step two, install the UT Genesis Child Theme
+### Step 2, install the UT Genesis Child Theme

 Create the child theme by running `npm run dist` as defined above.
 The child theme can now be found in the `dist` directory of your project.
 Install it and activate it on your site.

-### Step three, set up your site
+### Step 3, set up your site

 Once logged in to the WordPress dashboard, open the customizer (found in "Appearance > Customize") and open the "Header Image" panel.
 Upload the `powert.png` file included in this repository.
 Skip cropping, and press publish.